karmakatahdin/solidus_seo/README.md

       and

-  - `jsonld_data` must return a hash, holding a [jsonld definition](https://en.wikipedia.org/wiki/JSON-LD).
+  - `jsonld_data` must return a hash, holding a [JSON-LD definition](https://en.wikipedia.org/wiki/JSON-LD).

-For the purpose of illustration, a simple example could be adding a new file to your Solidus app, `app/models/spree/order_decorator.rb`, to implement the jsonld_data interface for `Spree::Order`; the override for the seo_data interface would be placed and implemented similarly.
-[NOTE: To be clear, this extension provides no default implementation for `Spree::Order.jsonld_data` - the code below is meant solely as an example override for those new to Solidus and who, accordingly, might be unfamiliar with its override mechanics (decorators).]
+For the purpose of illustration, a simple example could be adding a new file to your Solidus app, `app/models/spree/order_decorator.rb`, to implement the `jsonld_data` interface for `Spree::Order`; the override for the seo_data interface would be placed and implemented similarly.
+NOTE: To be clear, this extension provides no default implementation for `Spree::Order.jsonld_data` - the code below is meant solely as an example override for those new to Solidus and who, accordingly, might be unfamiliar with its override mechanics (decorators).

 ```ruby
 # app/models/spree/order_decorator.rb